Breast Implant Complications

 - Nipple and areola tilted upward

-- Surgical scars in the breast crease travelling up to the lower breast mound
+- Surgical scars in the breast crease traveling up to the lower breast mound

 After breast reconstruction or breast augmentation, wrinkles or ridges may appear in the implant and show through the skin.
 This problem is known as rippling.